Entrepreneur vs Manager, and why can’t you be both?

 An entrepreneur is not a manager

-The role of an entrepreneur is to spot opportunities, to set an idea into motion and accept some form of financial risk.
+The role of an entrepreneur is to spot opportunities, set an idea into motion, and accept some form of financial risk.
 Deciding what the best strategy for the future of the venture considering its chances and threats is.
 Having a vision for the future and make sure funding is present when it is needed the most.
 The entrepreneur is focusing on what is happening outside of the firm.
 For the entrepreneur, setting up a business is easy.
-The typical entrepreneurial thinking style of the pioneer is the opposite of that of the manager (see below, an example of an entrepreneurial mindset profile).
+The typical entrepreneurial thinking style of the pioneer is the opposite of that of the manager (see below, an example of an entrepreneurial mindset profile taken with the entrepreneurial mindset tool).
 It is close to the role of the entrepreneur.

 Many entrepreneurs, especially those in a growth process, regularly struggle with this organizational turning point.
 The growth of the company, the employees – especially the new ones – force them to come up with an answer to this pressing issue.
 An entrepreneur has a different responsibility than a manager.
 That makes both roles different.